 How owning my GCSE results made me stronger

-On Thursday 20th August, students up and down the country will be receiving their GCSE results.
+In August students up and down the country will be receiving their GCSE results.
 For some this will be a joyful day, but others might experience disappointment, sadness and dejection.

 In 2018, Lily was heart-broken when she opened her results and saw that she didn't get the grades she'd hoped for.